psantalla/ze-assessment/README.md

 - The implementation only needs to be **functional in Chromium-based browsers**.
 No testing will be done outside of this.

 We’ve **blurred out other sections** in the design file to keep the focus on the one you need to implement.
 Stick to what’s provided—extra sections or structures won’t be considered.

+### Important Note
+This is **not production code**, so aspects like performance optimization or extensive accessibility testing are not required.
+What matters is **how you approach the task**—the clarity of your structure, the maintainability of your styles, and how well your solution adapts to different screen sizes.

 Some aspects of the implementation allow for interpretation (not many, really), but if something isn’t specified, make a reasonable decision.
 We may discuss your approach in a review.